CBS All Access is now Paramount+. Here's everything to know about signing up, what shows and movies will be on it and

 If you're a CBS All Access subscriber, your account will transfer to a Paramount+ account on launch day, but even if you're not, here's everything you need to know about it, including price (as well as how to get 50% off for the first year) and what shows and movies you can watch on the streaming service.
 And keep checking back here for all the latest information on Paramount+ as it is announced.

 When does Paramount+ launch?
 The service Paramount+, which previously was CBS All Access, launched on March 4.

 How much does Paramount+ cost: Paramount+ has two tiers: $5.99 per month (or $59.99 per year if you pay all at once) for limited commercials, and $9.99 per month (or $99.99 annually) for no commercials.

 Currently, Paramount+ is offering a one month plan to new subscribers.

 Sign up for Paramount+ now to enjoy all the content the streaming service has to offer.
-Plans start at $5.99 per month, with the option to save 15% if you pay annually.
-There is also a one month free trial for new subscribers.
+Plans start at $4.99 per month.
+There is also a free one-week for new subscribers to see how they like the service before committing.

 If I had CBS All Access, do I have Paramount+?
 Yep!
 Active CBS All Access became Paramount+ accounts on March 4, and should be billed the same as of now.